brewburgr/Microparticle-TFM/Hertzian contact runner script/readme.md

 Both the displacement field (`u_profile.mat`) and according mesh (`mesh_profile.mat`) files for volume method evaluations are also present.
 These can alternatively be obtained by analyzing the synthetic image pair (`00Referencepicture*.mat`, `01Deformedpicture*.mat`) with the Matlab FIDVC algorithm.

-If `u_profile.mat` and `mesh_profile.mat` are not detected, the volume method branch of the script will instead re-generate the synthetic image pair for analysis by the FIDVC and then stop.
+If `u_profile.mat` and `mesh_profile.mat` are not detected, the volume method branch of the script will instead re-generate the synthetic image pair for analysis by the FIDVC (simulated nanoparticlee distribution inside a spherical microparticle in a reference state, and in one deformed by the Hertzian contact) and then stop.
 In that case, run the volume method branch again once the resulting `u_profile.mat` and `mesh_profile.mat` files are available.

 Both methods run by default, but this can be adapted by changing the `volume_method` and `surface_method` boolean flags.